-Beginning December 21, 2012, the Department of Education will be offering a more favorable version of the income-based federal student loan repayment program.
-The “Pay As You Earn” program will allow eligible borrowers to cap monthly payments to 10% of discretionary income, and have their loans forgiven after 20 years.
+On December 21, 2012, the Department of Education started offering a more favorable version of the income-based federal student loan repayment program.
+The “Pay As You Earn” program allows eligible borrowers to cap monthly payments to 10% of discretionary income, and have their loans forgiven after 20 years.

 If you need to make lower monthly payments, this plan may be for you as the “Pay As You Earn” helps keep your monthly student loan payments affordable.
 This newest version of the income-based repayment (IBR) usually has the lowest monthly payment amount of the repayment plans based on your income.
 The program will set maximum monthly payments based on income and family size, which can adjust each year.

 There are 4 types of income-driven repayment plans based on your income and family size: